 4 new imported COVID-19 cases reported in Shanghai

-The city reported four new imported coronavirus cases on Wednesday, while three patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Thursday morning.
+The city reported four new imported coronavirus cases on Monday, while 15 patients were discharged upon recovery, said the Shanghai Health Commission on Tuesday morning.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.

-The first imported patient is a Chinese working in Guinea who arrived at the Shanghai Pudong International Airport on November 6.
+The first imported patient is a Chinese studying in the United States who arrived at the Shanghai Pudong International Airport on November 13.

+The second is a French who arrived at the Shanghai airport on November 13.

-The second patient is a Chinese working in Ecuador who arrived at the Shanghai airport on October 28.
+The third patient is a Chinese living in Spain who arrived at the Shanghai airport on November 3.

-The third patient, an Afghan, and the fourth patient, a Chinese working in the United Arab Emirates, arrived at the Shanghai airport on the same flight on November 9.
+The fourth patient is a Chinese visiting relatives in Japan who arrived at the Shanghai airport on November 15.

 One imported suspected case is undergoing test.